fabferri/az-pattern/hub-spoke-vnets/hub-spoke-netw-policies-pe/README.md

 **"privateEndpointNetworkPolicies"**: "NetworkSecurityGroupEnabled" <br>
 **"privateEndpointNetworkPolicies"**: "RouteTableEnabled" <br>

-By default, network policy for private endpoint is **"Disabled"** for a subnet in a virtual network.<br>
+By default, network policy for Private Endpoint is **"Disabled"** for a subnet in a virtual network.<br>

 If you enable network security policies for UDR, <ins>you can use a custom address prefix equal to or larger than the VNet address space to invalidate the /32 default route propagated by the Private Endpoint</ins>.
 This can be useful if you want to ensure private endpoint connection requests go through a firewall or Virtual Appliance.
-Otherwise, the /32 default route would send traffic directly to the private endpoint in accordance with the longest prefix match algorithm.
+Otherwise, the /32 default route would send traffic directly to the Private Endpoint in accordance with the longest prefix match algorithm.

 A full network diagram with IP network addresses is shown below: